Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/README.md

 #### cwltool execution

-The run-cwltool.sh script can be used to execute a workflow on a single compute instance.
+The run-cwltool.sh script can be used to execute a workflow on a single compute instance using [cwltool](https://pypi.org/project/cwltool/1.0.20160325210917/).
 Two arguments must be provided:

 * A path to your job directory
 * The main workflow file that you want to run